 Think you may be due a tax refund?
 Apply here to get your tax back.

-How do you know if you’re eligible to claim a working from home tax relief?
+How do you know if you’re eligible to claim working-from-home tax relief?

-Not everyone will be able to claim a working from home tax relief.
+Not everyone will be able to claim working-from-home tax relief.
 To help you out, we’ve broken this down for you into four simple checkpoints.

-- You can’t claim working from home tax relief if you pay UK tax by a self-assessment tax returns
+- You can’t claim to work from home tax relief if you pay UK tax by self-assessment tax returns.

 - Your employer must not be paying you working from home tax expenses

-- You must have had to pay higher costs for working from home (higher energy, expenses, rent, travel)
+- You must have had to pay higher costs for working from home (higher energy, fees, rent, travel)

 - Your employer must have told you to work from home.
-You can’t claim working from home tax relief if you just fancy working from home because you don’t have to deal with office politics and paying ridiculous amounts for travel and food.
+You can’t claim to work from home tax relief if you just fancy working from home because you don’t have to deal with office politics and paying ridiculous amounts for travel and food.
 We get it!